sanjalinair12/TaskPrioritizationAlgorithm/README.md

    * Recovery validation
    * Continuous assumption checking

-Together these layers provide an end-to-end orchestration framework capable of resilient and verifiable autonomous operation.
+Together, these layers provide an end-to-end orchestration framework capable of resilient and verifiable autonomous operation.

 ---